-- (c) Principal administrative employees of the Supreme Court and Court of Appeals; and principal administrative employees of the AOC as follows: the AOC Director, AOC Deputy Director, General Counsel, Deputy General Counsel, Senior Legal Counsel, Legal Counsel, State Law Librarian, Directors, Executive Officers, Managers, Assistant Managers, Executive Assistants, Family Services Administrators, and Family Court Liaisons; - (d) Federally funded, time-limited positions; - (e) Temporary employees; - (f) Interns; and - (g) Other new positions as designated in writing by the Chief Justice or designee. - (2) Non-tenured employees serve at the pleasure of and at the will of their appointing authority for an unspecified period of time.
+- (c) Executive administrative employees of the Court of Justice as follows: Chief of Staff and Counsel to the Chief Justice, Clerk of the Supreme Court, and AOC Director: - (d) Principal administrative employees of the Supreme Court and Court of Appeals; and principal administrative employees of the AOC as follows: the AOC Director, AOC Deputy Director, General Counsel, Deputy General Counsel, Senior Legal Counsel, Legal Counsel, State Law Librarian, Directors, Executive Officers, Managers, Assistant Managers, Executive Assistants, Family Services Administrators, and Family Court Liaisons; - (e) Federally funded, time-limited positions; - (f) Temporary employees; - (g) Interns; and - (h) Other new positions as designated in writing by the Chief Justice or designee. - (2) Non-tenured employees serve at the pleasure of and at the will of their appointing authority for an unspecified period of time.
 The appointing authority may terminate an employee's employment for any reason or no reason, with or without notice, at any time.
 No provision in other KCOJ policies and procedures alters this status. - (3) Non-tenured employees must sign the Non-Tenured Status Acknowledgment Form and submit it to the AOC HR Department.
 Failure to submit the acknowledgment form does not change an employee's at-will status.